How To Budget for Inflation

 - Carpool with people who regularly go the same places you go.

-- Take public transportation where and when possible.
+- Take public transportation where and whenever possible.

 - Shop for lower prices using an app like GasBuddy.
 (Limit the distance of your search or you'll cancel the benefits.)